The Dome Center: Monroe County Fairgrounds

+Monroe County Fair

 The Monroe County Fair Society organized its first fair in 1823, but it wasn’t until 1947 that it was moved to this more permanent location.
 The arena and grounds were operated by the Monroe County Fair and Recreation Association until 2015, when the land was sold to an area developer.

-The Fair was relocated to Monroe County’s Northampton Park in 2013, and again four years later when fair officials signed a 10 year lease with the Town of Rush.
+The Fair was relocated to Monroe County’s Northampton Park in 2013, and again four years later when fair officials signed a 10-year lease with the Town of Rush.
+The fair was canceled in 2020 because of the coronavirus pandemic, and attempts to re-establish it later years were unsuccessful.

+Stock car racing

-Between 1950 and 1958, a one half mile clay oval on the premises annually hosted Grand National Series (now NASCAR Cup) events, which were won by notable racing pioneers including series champions Tim Flock, Lee Petty, and Herb Thomas.
+Between 1950 and 1958, a one-half mile clay oval on the premises annually hosted Grand National Series (now NASCAR Cup) events, which were won by notable racing pioneers including series champions Tim Flock, Lee Petty, and Herb Thomas.

+The NASCAR Sportsman Division competed on a weekly basis throughout the 1950s and early 1960s, eventually appearing only during the annual fair.
+The last auto race at the venue was sponsored by the Super DIRT Series during the 1981 fair.